krusve/krusve/README.md

 Just a 20-something cyber security enthusiast diving into the world of everything IT.
 Am a big fan of TryHackMe, playing around with Raspberry Pi, late night coding and anything that catches my interest (obviously).

+Other than that I spend a lot of time in the gym or doing sports, with my nose in a book or gaming.

 # :computer: Tech Stack:
 <p>
 <img src="https://img.shields.io/badge/Terraform-7B42BC?flat&logo=terraform&logoColor=white" />